 Be clear when conveying expectations on how expenses will be reported, how communication will be maintained or how any other aspect of a construction project is managed.
-Outline a contract and break it into key points the contractor can refer back to.
+Outline a contract and break it into key points to which the contractor can refer back.

 The best construction contracts have contingency plans.
-More often than not, something unexpected will happen during the duration of a construction project.
+More often than not, something unexpected will happen during a construction project.
 When construction contracts have contingencies, both the owner and the builder have a roadmap of what to do when something goes wrong.

 What to Avoid When Writing Construction Contracts

 Here are three common mistakes to learn from and avoid in your construction contracts.